sanyaade-teachings/TideSDK-Blackberry/README.md

 runtime -  the Javascript runtime source

-How to get Started with Titanium BlackBerry Development
+How to get Started with TideSDK BlackBerry Development
 -------------------------------------------------------

 1) Download and install VMware Fusion for Mac and if doing development on Microsoft Windows VMware Player.
 This is for the BlackBerry 10 simulator.
 We have tested using the most recent version 5.0.0.